am9zZWY/KlarMieten/docs/business-model.md

-# MietKai: Comprehensive Business Model Outline
+# KlarMieten: Comprehensive Business Model Outline

 #### Core Value Proposition

-MietKai is a technology-focused contract analysis service that uses AI to extract, organize, and contextualize information from rental agreements.
+KlarMieten is a technology-focused contract analysis service that uses AI to extract, organize, and contextualize information from rental agreements.
 The core value proposition is **saving time and providing clarity** for renters by automating the process of understanding complex rental documents